ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+* Some values in bikes_changes_past45 are greater than 100 - something must be wrong

 25 / 07 / 2021

 * 5, 15, and 45 minutes seem to be more appropriate time spans to look at previous bike station fullness changes in